PreprintToPaper dataset: connecting bioRxiv preprints with journal publications: Background Summary

 Preprints have become an essential channel for the rapid dissemination of scientific findings, particularly in the life sciences, where timely access to results can accelerate discovery and collaboration.
 Their importance was intensified during the COVID-19 pandemic, when preprints served as a primary means of sharing the newest research across domains before formal peer review \cite{fraser_evolving_2021,fraser2022}.

 The PreprintToPaper dataset \cite{badalova2025}, which we describe in this paper, links bioRxiv preprints with their subsequent journal publications, allowing for large-scale analysis of the preprint-to-publication process.
 It includes metadata on more than 145,000 preprints from two distinct periods (2016–2018, the pre-pandemic period, and 2020–2022, the COVID-19 pandemic period), with information on titles, authors, abstracts, institutions, licenses, submission and publication dates, and subject categories.
-Preprints are categorized into “Published”, “Preprint Only”, and “Gray Zone” cases, based on automated linking procedures combining DOI information, title similarity, and author similarity.
-In addition to the main dataset, a human-annotated subset of gray zone cases is provided to support evaluation of the automated matching approach \footnote{This subset includes records with title similarity (\textit{title\_match\_score = 0.75}) and was independently checked by two annotators.
-Further details on the annotation procedure is provided in the Methods section (Step~5: Gray Zone Verification).}.
+Preprints are categorized into “Published”, “Preprint Only”, and “Gray Zone” cases, based on automated linking procedures combining Digital Object Identifier (DOI) information, title similarity, and author similarity.
+In addition to the main dataset, two subset files are provided: (i) a human-annotated subset of Gray Zone cases is provided to support evaluation of the automated matching approach (this subset includes records with title similarity (\textit{title\_match\_score = 0.75}) and was independently checked by two annotators; further details on the annotation procedure are provided in the Methods section - Step~5: Gray Zone Verification) and (ii) a version-history subset that lists all available versions for preprints that have version one and at least one additional version.
+This subset is intended for detailed, version-level analyses of preprint evolution.

-The motivation for creating the PreprintToPaper dataset is to provide a comprehensive resource for studying how preprints evolve into published journal articles—or remain unpublished \cite{anderson2020,cabanac2021discovery}.
+The motivation for creating the PreprintToPaper dataset is to provide a comprehensive resource for studying how preprints evolve into published journal articles or remain as preprints posted only on a preprint server \cite{anderson2020,cabanac2021discovery}.
 While some preprints are eventually linked to formal publications, many others stay as preprints without ever appearing in journals.
-This dataset is the first systematic effort to automatically collect and link metadata from bioRxiv \cite{sever2019} with publication records, making it possible to analyze patterns in the preprint-to-publication process at scale \cite{abdill2019tracking}.
+This dataset is the systematic effort to automatically collect and link metadata from bioRxiv \cite{sever2019} with publication records, making it possible to analyze patterns in the preprint-to-publication process at scale \cite{abdill2019tracking}.
+We selected the 2016–2018 (pre-pandemic) and 2020–2022 (pandemic) periods to capture preprint–publication dynamics before and during the COVID-19 pandemic while avoiding transitional years.

 We identify the following potential reuse cases for the PreprintToPaper dataset.